Summer camp employment

 • Leadership Bonus: +$20/week for leadership roles

-• Recruitment Bonus: Earn $100 for each new staff member you refer who interviews, plus $200 more if they complete their summer contract
+• Recruitment Bonus: Earn $100 right now for each new staff member you refer who interviews, plus $200 more if they complete their summer contract

-• Time off on weekends to rest, recharge, or explore
+• Time off on weekends to rest, recharge, travel or explore

 International staff opportunities